Skip to Content

 • Confirming your appointment and the scope of the retainer;

-• Advising on the consequences of embarking upon litigation, especially the clients’ existing rights and obligations to their insurer.
+• Advising on the consequences of embarking upon litigation, especially the clients’ existing rights and obligations to their insurer; and

 Issues also arise when lawyers seek legal costs in letters of demand before proceedings are issued.